dedupeio/dedupe/docs/Making-smart-comparisons.rst

 In real world data, nearly all possible pairs of records are not duplicates.

-In this four record example below, only two pairs of records are duplicates--(1, 2) and (3, 4), while there are four unique pairs of records that are not duplicates--(1,3), (1,4), (2,3), and (2,4).
+In this four-record example below, only two pairs of records are duplicates--(1, 2) and (3, 4), while there are four unique pairs of records that are not duplicates--(1,3), (1,4), (2,3), and (2,4).
 Typically, as the size of the dataset grows, the fraction of pairs of records